Skip to main contentAccessibility Statement

 Neighbourhood Plans

-3.8 North Northamptonshire Council has a large number of “made” neighbourhood plans within its area, and a significant number at various stages in their preparation.
-The Council will continue to support those Neighbourhood Plan Groups in the preparation of their Plans.
+3.8 North Northamptonshire Council has a large number of “made” neighbourhood plans within its area, and a significant number of plans at various stages in their preparation.
+The Council will continue to support Neighbourhood Plan Groups in the preparation of their Plans.

 3.9 Any further “made” Neighbourhood Plans will also form a part of the Development Plan and will be used to assess and determine planning applications within the Plan’s designated area.